A Wrinkle in Time

 0/5

-The dialogue is clean and free of any inappropriate language, making it suitable for all ages.
+The dialogue is entirely clean and free of any inappropriate language or swearing.

 Alcohol, Drugs & Smoking